iuravic/duktig-skeleton-web-app/README.md

 ];
 ```

-The full list of route configuration parameters can be found in the [`Config/routes.php`](https://github.com/iuravic/duktig-skeleton-web-app/blob/master/src/Config/routes.php) file.
+The full list of route configuration parameters can be found in the  ´duktig-core´'s [`Config/routes.php`](https://github.com/iuravic/duktig-skeleton-web-app/blob/master/src/Config/routes.php) file.

 <a name="tests"></a>
 # Tests

-This package demonstrates a high code coverage percentage using the PHPUnit and [Mockery](https://github.com/mockery/mockery).
-To run the tests at the command line, install the package as a new project with full dev requirements, and within the project directory run the command:
+This package achieves a high code coverage percentage using the PHPUnit and [Mockery](https://github.com/mockery/mockery).
+To run its tests at the command line, install the package as a new project with full dev requirements, and within the project directory run the command:

 ```bash
 $ vendor/bin/phpunit -c phpunit.xml.dist